hphelion/documentation/hz.gettingstarted.md

 ###Create a router### {#Createarouter}

-1. If on the "Network Topology" screen, click "Create Router" in the top right-hand navigation or left-hand navigation.
+1. If on the "Network Topology" screen, click "Create Router" in the top right-hand navigation.
 If not, click "Routers" under the "Manage Network" heading in the left-hand navigation.

 ***Create a Router Image 1.